cta-observatory/ctapipe/docs/pipeline/index.rst

 To avoid to serialize and deserialize data and pass data thanks to ZMQ, a shared memory system can be develop between stages.

-Muliple pipeline managemwent by GUI
+Muliple pipelines management by GUI
 -----------------------------------
 When several pipelines are running, GUI should allows to choose which pipeline user want to follow.

 Examples
 ========